 Federal work-study provides part-time jobs for undergraduate students with financial need, allowing them to earn money to help pay educational expenses.

-Only students who have completed a FAFSA application and have received an offer of federal work-study funding in their award package can be employed in the Federal Work-Study Program.
+Only students who have completed a FAFSA application and have received an offer of federal work-study funding in their Notification of Financial Aid Offer can be employed in the Federal Work-Study Program.
 If you have been offered work-study funding, you may compete for an on- or off-campus work study position.

 When can I start work and how much can I work?

 If you are hired for a position, you may begin working as soon as Human Resources and Financial Aid have processed your Work Study Referral Form and your I-9 and W-4.
 This will usually take a day after they are received.
 You cannot work more than 19 hours per week, nor can you exceed your total award for the term.